etherfactor/odata-fluent-client/README.md

 ### Utilizing Query Options

 With the exception of navigation and deletion responses, all responses are compatible with query options.
 For single object responses, only `$select` and `$expand` are available.
-Forr collection responses, all of the above query options are supported.
+For collection responses, all of the above query options are supported.
 These can be invoked fluently, similar to the below:

 ```ts
 const results = models